Skip to content

 The team also practice what they preach, taking the time to get to know everyone and asking about their day, their family, or their plans.
 “We take pride in the food we serve and do our very best to provide a positive dining experience.”

-To learn more about some of the supports and services available at 405 Alexander, read out latest newsletter.
+To learn more about some of the food in Whitehorse supports and services available at 405 Alexander, read out latest newsletter.

 Sharing a Service User Story